 Bald eagles range from Alaska to Florida and everywhere in between.
 They have been known to eat fish and small mammals, but they mainly eat carrion.
 Because of their scavenging nature, Ben Franklin protested their use as the symbol of the United States.
-He believed them to be “a bird of bad moral character” and argued that the turkey should be the national bird instead.
+He believed them “a bird of bad moral character” and argued that the turkey should be the national bird instead.

 Bald eagles build massive nests.
 The biggest on record was 9.5 feet in diameter, 20 feet deep, and estimated to weigh 4,409 pounds.
-Their numbers plummeted in America due to the use of pesticides such as DDT.
+Their numbers plummeted in America due to pesticides such as DDT.
 The pesticide made their eggshells weak, and hatching rates were low.
 With careful measures and new laws, bald eagles have rebounded in the wild and are considered a conservation success story.

 2. American White Pelican